Lenny LeBlanc

 Lenny LeBlanc (born June 17, 1951) is an American musician and songwriter.
 He started his career with Pete Carr in 1975 and later separated ways when both had different plans for their profession.
 A resident of Alabama, he is known for the song "Falling" and has sung with many artists.
 Since 1987, LeBlanc works at his own studio in Muscle Shoals, Alabama.

 Early life

 He was born in Leominster, Massachusetts, United States.
+He was raised Catholic.
 In 1955, his family moved south to Daytona Beach, Florida.
 LeBlanc spent his summers on the beach surfing until he met some teens who played guitars.
 He later landed a job washing dishes to pay for his first bass guitar.
 During the next three years of school, LeBlanc played at dances and local clubs around Daytona, developing his vocal talents as well.
 He graduated from high school in 1969 and moved to Cincinnati, Ohio in 1970.
 He has resided in Florence, Alabama since 1973.